8 Red Flags the Pregnancy is a Trap

 Women have been known to manufacture a bulging belly to keep the fake pregnancy story alive long enough to secure the trap on her man, but even that extreme measure can only take them so far.

-The most common time for a pretend miscarriage to end a pretend pregnancy is after marriage or other commitment marker.
-You then may think you shouldn’ta put a ring on it, but it’s now a much more difficult proposition to get away from her.
+The most common time for a pretend miscarriage to end a pretend pregnancy is after marriage or other commitment markers.
+You then may think you shouldn’da put a ring on it, but it’s now a much more difficult proposition to get away from her.

 But then again, lots of real pregnancies end in miscarriage.